 Joe C and I led an Appalachian Mountain Club hike up Jefferson on Saturday with 7 hikers.
 It was a tough hike, 11 miles long with 4200 feet of elevation gain.
-We climbed the peak via the Jewell Trail approaching from the west and continuing along the Gulfside Trail over the Monticello Lawn and up the to summit.
+We climbed the peak via the Jewell Trail approaching from the west and continuing along the Gulfside Trail over the Monticello Lawn and up the to the summit.

 Winter is still going strong in the Northern Presidentials and we were carrying full winter gear, despite the fact that it is late April.
 On the climb up the Jewell trail we encountered soft snow with a depth of 3-4 feet, with the beginnings of a monorail.
 We wore microspikes all the way up the Jewell and then along the Gulfside until Sphinx col.